gopinath-langote/Pact-JVM-Implementation/README.md

 `This can take some time to download dependencies`

-# Run the Customer Service (Producer service)
+# Run the User Service (Producer service)
-For Linux/Mac : `./gradlew :customer-service:bootRun --no-daemon`
+For Linux/Mac : `./gradlew :user-service:bootRun --no-daemon`

-For Windows : `gradlew.bat :customer-service:bootRun --no-daemon`
+For Windows : `gradlew.bat :user-service:bootRun --no-daemon`

-- Check service is running or not at [http://localhost:8052/customer](http://localhost:8052/customer)
+- Check service is running or not at [http://localhost:8052/user](http://localhost:8052/user)

-# Run the Payment Service (Consumer service)
+# Run the Account Service (Consumer service)
-For Linux/Mac : `./gradlew :payment-service:bootRun --no-daemon`
+For Linux/Mac : `./gradlew :Account-service:bootRun --no-daemon`

-For Windows : `gradlew.bat :payment-service:bootRun --no-daemon`
+For Windows : `gradlew.bat :Account-service:bootRun --no-daemon`

-- Check service is running or not at [http://localhost:8051/payment](http://localhost:8051/payment)
+- Check service is running or not at [http://localhost:8051/Account](http://localhost:8051/Account)